 We recommend that you create a transparent TOIL policy with scope to change it as and when needed.
 It should be clear which groups of employees it applies to.
 It’s fine to have some groups, such as senior managers, who would be expected to work as many hours as necessary to do their job without any extra pay or TOIL.

 Once you’ve agreed that both you and your employee are happy with them taking time in lieu, you should put the offer in writing along with any agreed conditions.
-Once you’ve both signed, take care to keep a copy within your HR software, as well as saving a copy within the employee’s own files.
+Once you’ve both signed, take care to keep a copy within your HR software, as well as saving a copy within the employee’s file.

 You don’t need to create a new written contract every time the employee wants time in lieu, only upon the initial agreement.